 Another issue with shaving is how the hair grows back.
 Since blades slick and cut surface hair, it will leave a prickly feeling that can be uncomfortable.

 It is important to remember that what you do before and after shaving also plays an important role.
-These includes taking a hot shower, exfoliating, etc. before shaving and applying witch hazel and moisturizing cream afterwards.
+These include taking a hot shower, exfoliating, etc. before shaving and applying witch hazel and moisturizing cream afterward.

 1. Quick and easy to do